 Our response to Covid-19

-As more restrictions are lifted, here's the latest from Government about what you can and cannot do in England.
+Here's the latest from Government about what you can and cannot do in England from Monday 19th July.

-✅ Potteric Carr nature reserve has now reopened including the shop and cafe - rule of six or two households applies indoors.
+✅ Potteric Carr nature reserve is open including the shop and cafe.

-✅ Spurn Discovery Centre, car park and Spurn National Nature Reserve are open.
-Indoor cafe and seating - rule of six or two households applies.
+✅ Spurn Discovery Centre, cafe, car park and Spurn National Nature Reserve are open.

 ❌ The Living Seas Centre remains closed for summer 2021.